 See you soon!

 Questions or concerns?
-Contact Mrs. Ousey, coordinator of multilingual and international student programs, at [email protected].
+Contact Professor Ousey, coordinator of multilingual and international student programs, at [email protected].

 The Pennsylvania State University makes no representations or endorsements for the nearby hotels listed.
 The Pennsylvania State University has not inspected or investigated these hotels and disclaims any responsibility for the condition of any premises, terms of any associated agreements, or compliance with any applicable laws or regulations.